Addiction Treatment Program Overview

 While in treatment, developing an effective aftercare strategy is the best preparation for life after treatment.
 In the initial days of recovery, the temptation to relapse is strong and triggers seem to appear out of nowhere.
 We recommend establishing a peer group of friends who are also working to maintain sobriety.
 Involvement in 12-Step fellowships as well as participation in sober sports, sober social events, and other sober activities can also provide opportunities to share stories and common challenges and to obtain support and advice.
 Participation in these groups or events will create a busier schedule for graduates, and they will have less time to glamorize their drug use and become nostalgic about the disease that caused so much destruction in their lives.

 Sober Living Referrals

 As a part of their addiction and recovery continuum of care, some clients prefer to seek housing options that allow them to maintain a structured schedule and live with other peers and friends working on recovery.
-In a Sober Living home, residents remain sober, adhere to curfews, and encourage each other in their sobriety efforts.
-If Laguna Treatment Hospital graduates are interested in continuing a structured daily schedule, our clinical staff can offer recommendations for local Sober Living options.
+In a sober living home, residents must abstain from alcohol and drugs, adhere to curfews and other house rules, and encourage each other in their sobriety efforts.
+If Laguna Treatment Hospital graduates are interested in continuing to live in a structured environment, our clinical staff can offer recommendations for local sober living options.